Preparing your Children's Story for Illustrations

 If the answer is yes, then stick around.

 It is best to contact the illustrator when your manuscript is complete and well edited.
-Re-writing is part of the process, and sometimes new ideas come up.
-(I'll share a shortcut to editing your story, next).
+Re-writing is part of the editing process, and sometimes new ideas come up.

 When you reach out to an illustrator, they are likely to ask you questions about your book.
 You need to be able to answer all the questions without sharing your manuscript.
 It is important to protect your intellectual property.
 But how can you be sure of how many illustrations you will need?